polleverywhere/FOMObot-hipchat/README.md

 Setup
 =====

-1. `cp config/config.exs.template config/config.exs`
+1. Create a "FOMO" room in HipChat
-2. Create a FOMObot room in HipChat
+2. Create a new FOMObot HipChat user
-3. Create a new FOMObot HipChat user
+3. Log in to hipchat.com as the FOMObot user
-4. Login to hipchat.com as the new user
+4. Navigate to "Account Settings | XMPP/Jabber info"
-5. Navigate to Account Settings | XMPP/Jabber info
+5. `cp config/config.exs.template config/config.exs`
 6. Edit `config/config.exs` and replace all `****` with information from the web page.